SageGrey/exp-exp-exp/improbabilityDrive/8_RelationshipTools.md

 ### On the count of three.

 When posed with a decision, count to three to reveal preferences.
-If answers are different, you can do a second count to gauge magnitude on 1-5 scale
+If answers are different, you can do a second count to gauge magnitude on a 1-5 scale

 ### This one is on me